Home Writing Projects Setup Protocol CV

 The metric is strict

 The arithmetic score is format-strict.
 If the target is digits and the model prefers a word-form answer, the metric counts it wrong.
-On some two-digit additions the instruction-tuned model preferred tokens like Forty before the digit target.
+On “What is 70 plus 15?” the instruction-tuned model gave Eighty higher probability (logprob -0.29) than the leading space of the digit target 85 (-1.67).
 That’s a legitimate miss under the benchmark, but a different kind of miss than computing the wrong number.

-That’s why I logged token-level outputs, not just aggregate scores.
+That’s why I kept the raw outputs, not just aggregate scores.
 A single accuracy number hides the difference between “wrong operation,” “copied an operand,” “right value in the wrong format,” and “format-following failure.”

 Reproducibility